tkshehan/_pong/README.md

 | Paddle Down | Down Arrow | S |
 | Pause | Space | Escape |

+### Known Issues
+- when game is loaded in html, it is not always in focus
+- ball can be trapped between paddle and wall

 ## Patch Notes

+### 0.0.3
+- changed hitlag sound effect

 ### 0.0.2a
 - added version number